Click here for the home page

 (Since writing this page, I have been informed of this video, which shows several of the examples I referred to in the above list.)

 A few years ago I heard this saying about a person's behavior: "Once is a fluke, twice is a pattern, and three times is evidence."
-Do we have enough examples here to consider them as evidence?
+Do we have enough examples here to call them evidence?

 Return to Chapter 3